 Moving Forward With Support

 Finding the right online grief support group is not a one-size-fits-all process.
 You may need to "shop around" and attend a few different sessions before finding the community that resonates with your specific heart-space.
-Remember that grief is not a problem to be solved, but an experience to be carried.
+Keep in mind that grief is not a problem to be solved, but an experience to be carried.
 With the right support, that weight becomes a little easier to manage day by day.

 Find Your Community